pesto-students/p11-sai-chaitanya-AkhilKumar-Git/Week-1/Week-1.md

 Both vertical and horizontal scaling can be important for web applications, depending on the specific needs of the application.
 In general, vertical scaling can be a good option for applications that have reached their maximum capacity on a single server, while horizontal scaling can be a more cost-effective and flexible option for applications that are expected to continue growing over time.

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------

-5. What is SEO (Search Engine Optimization), and how can web developers optimize their websites for better search engine rankings?
+_5.What is SEO (Search Engine Optimization), and how can web developers optimize their websites for better search engine rankings?_
 A) **SEO, or Search Engine Optimization**, is the process of optimizing a website's content, structure, and other factors in order to improve its visibility and ranking on search engine results pages (SERPs).
-The ultimate goal of SEO is to increase the quantity and quality of _organic traffic_ to a website.
+The ultimate goal of SEO is to increase the quantity and quality of *organic traffic* to a website.

 Web developers can optimize their websites for better search engine rankings in a number of ways, including: